 As McEniry tells these stories, she briefly leaves behind the accomplished actress and professor she is today.
 She’s transported back into a little girl, enamored with the amazing woman – Hazel Louise Corts – who taught her so much, loved her so much.

 But the moment passes, and McEniry understands that as life moves on, memories hold incredible value.
 Keeping them inside, you see, subjects them to the fog.

 It means risking their loss.

 That’s why McEniry decided to open the windows and let the sunlight burn it away.

 On Oct.
 4 at Anderson’s Daniel Recital Hall, McEniry performed a play she wrote called “Hazel Louise,” a one-woman show about her grandmother.
-Next, she’s off to the theater capitol of the world, New York City, where she is one the select performers presenting at the United Solo festival on Theater Row.
+She later performed it in the theater capitol of the world, New York City, where she was one the select performers presenting at the United Solo festival on Theater Row.
 It’s the largest solo theatre festival in the world.
 Dr. Alicia Corts, McEniry’s cousin and a theatre professor at St. Leo University, co-wrote and is the play’s director.

 It’s a love letter to their grandmother, who died in 1998.
 A 75-minute journey through Hazel Louise Corts’ life, McEniry portrays her as a child in Illinois during the Great Depression – a time that saw her twin sister pass away at just nine-years old – to her final days in West Palm Beach, Florida.

 “Gramz practiced kindness until it became a habit,” McEniry said.
 “She never spoke harshly to anyone.
 I think her kindness and thoughtfulness was so habitual that even though she didn’t always know much about what was happening those last few years, she still knew how to be kind and polite.”